ahc80/VLSI-FUN/README.md

 -- "Stack overflow says: behavioural refers to always blocks, and structural refers to modules instances"
 - Q1 multiplexers: how should we connect the multiplexers?
 If select bit is 1, which input do we choose?
 Does it matter?
 - Do we put the instance name outside the logic gates or do we keep it inside?
+- What is the difference between using the assign method for coding rather than using the logic gates.
+Online sources say that the assign is a higher level of structural.
+Which one is better?

 # Todo List